 |Promote||To cause a ball other than the striker's ball (and usually partner ball) to move to an advantageous position.|

 In a croquet stroke played as a straight stop shot, the croqueted ball will travel along the line of the centres of the balls involved in the croquet stroke if a stop shot is played.
-If however a wide split roll is tried it will be found that both ball deviate from their intended trajectories and both curve in slightly towards the aiming line.
+If however a wide split roll is tried it will be found that both balls deviate from their intended trajectories and both curve in slightly towards the aiming line.
 This is called pull.

 Pull is due to spin about a vertical axis being imparted to the balls as they rub past each other in the croquet shot.
 This spin acts against the grass and causes the balls to arc.
 The rougher the balls the better they mesh together and acquire spin in the croquet stroke.
-Pull also varies with weather (temperature and humidity), the type of balls and lawn conditions (dry or wet grass, length and type of grass).
-Unfortunately it is up to experience as to how much to aim off for given conditions.
+Pull also varies with the weather (temperature and humidity), the type of balls and lawn conditions (dry or wet grass, length and type of grass).
+Unfortunately, it is up to experience as to how much to aim off for given conditions.
 Therefore deeply milled balls, long or heavy grass and a long path will maximise the effects of pull.
 It is claimed that pull is most noticeable on roll shots at 45 degrees.

-Some players claim an effect known as negative pull, generally in pass-rolls at around 30 degree split, but others deny this.
+Some players claim an effect known as negative pull, generally in pass-rolls at around 30-degree split, but others deny this.

 Quintuple Peel (5 peels)